metacpan/metacpan-cpan-extracted/distros/A/App-Greple/README.md

     you don't have to export it.
 Because it is called only once at the beginning of command execution, before starting file processing, `FILELABEL` parameter is not given exceptionally.

+- **--print**=_function_
+- **--print**=_sub{...}_

+    Specify user defined function executed before data print.
+Text to be printed is replaced by the result of the function.
+Arbitrary function can be defined in `.greplerc` file or module.
+Matched data is placed in variable `$_`.
+Filename is passed by `&FILELABEL` key, as described later.

+    It is possible to use multiple `--print` options.
+In that case, second function will get the result of the first function.
+The command will print the final result of the last function.

+    This option and next **--continue** are no more recommended to use because **--colormap** and **--callback** functions are more simple and powerful.

+- **--continue**

+    When `--print` option is given, **greple** will immediately print the result returned from print function and finish the cycle.
+Option `--continue` forces to continue normal printing process after print function called.
+So please be sure that all data being consistent.

 For these run-time functions, optional argument list can be set in the form of `key` or `key=value`, connected by comma.
 These arguments